zzz6519003/substrate-how-to-guides/how-to-substrate/docs/intro.md

 ## Content structure

-The structure aims to group HTGs into categories.
-This can help with "tagging" each one, for instance:
+The structure aims to group HTGs into categories by tagging each guide.
+For example:

 > **Simple crowdfund.**
 > tags: runtime engineering, intermediate, pallet design

-Here's the current idea (wip):

-- Runtime engineering
-    - General
-        - Beginner
-        - Intermediate
+The current groupings are to help organize the repository of HTG content.
+They reflect the different areas of development with Substrate:

+- Basics - where the really simple guides live, those that can be referenced by more complex ones.
-            - Pallet design
+- Pallet design - everything to do with building custom pallets with or without FRAME.
-            - Weights
+- Weights - any content that covers configuring weights for specific use cases.
-            - Testing
+- Testing - a collection of guides for testing.
-        - Advanced
-            - Storage migrations
+- Storage migrations - anything to do with storage migrations.
-    - Off-chain workers
+- Consensus - client stuff, bridging, node configurations.
-    - Parachains
+- Parachains (todo)
-- Client engineering

 ## Guidelines

 Each guide contains various links to [Knowledgebase](https://substrate.dev/docs/en/) key terms and other [Developer hub](https://substrate.dev/en/) ressources.
 Most beginner guides link to other intermediate or advanced guides that use the foundations from the more basic guides they build on.
 In this way, this book aims to become a modular and extensible framework that: